ARMmbed/mbed-os-example-ble/BLE_EddystoneObserver/readme.md

 Build Instructions
 ==================

-After cloning the parent repository, switch to the subfolder BLE_URIObserver, and execute the following:
+After cloning the parent repository, switch to the subfolder BLE_EddystoneObserver, and execute the following:

 ```Shell